sarajculhane/spotify-release-feed/README.md

 Using these endpoints, the application renders the most recent tracks by all of the users artist in reverse chronological order.
 Note that it is limited to the 3 most recent tracks/albums per artist.

 Also note that sometimes the same track will appear multiple times if a user follows multiple artists who were on that specific track (eg. features, producers, etc).
-This can be fixed and will be eventually but does not impact the functionality of the app substainsially.
+This can be fixed and will be eventually but does not impact the functionality of the app substansially.

 ## Technologies

-This app primarly utilizes an Express server (primarily obtain token for OAuth) and React/axios (fetches data from all other endpoints and renders).
+This app primarly utilizes an Express server (primarily to obtain token for OAuth) and React/axios (fetches data from all other endpoints and renders).

 ## Limitations & Possible Improvements